Welcome from the Hampton Roads area of Virginia, USA.

 The Gimbal is the most delicate item on the Drone and banging or bumping can damage it.
 I also fastened a short "Remove Before Flight" ribbon to the cover so it's more noticeable and I do not forget to remove it…

 Turn on the drone and watch it come to "life."
-Watching the Gimbal go through its self-check is almost like watching a kitten or puppy opening its eyes for the first time…
+Watching the Gimbal go through its self-check is almost like watching a puppy or kitten opening its eyes for the first time…

 Place the drone down (preferably on a Landing Pad) while it finishes its self-test (collecting satellites, etc…).